Department of Philosophy

 - Research interests

 My teaching and research focuses on addressing injustices.
-These questions requires understanding of the nature of injustices – in resources, knowledge, access to opportunities and so on – and attention to the ways in which we might sustain them, including unwittingly.
+Addressing these questions requires understanding of the nature of injustices – in resources, knowledge, access to opportunities and so on – and attention to the ways in which we might sustain them, including unwittingly.
 It also requires attention to what we can do to make our societies and institutions more just.